uber/react-vis/docs/treemap.md

 Type: `number`

-- Height of title in leafs in pixels
+- Height of title in leaves in pixels

 Determines top padding for leaf names.